iterative/datachain/docs/index.md

 - [🎯 Examples](examples.md): Explore practical examples and use cases.
 - [📚 Tutorials](tutorials.md): Learn how to use DataChain for specific tasks.
 - [📚 API Reference](references/index.md): Dive into the technical details and API reference.
+- [🤝 Contributing](contributing.md): Learn how to contribute to DataChain.

 <!-- Open source and Studio -->